The UK’s Home Office are now regularly updating their guidance for immigrants in the UK and those wanting to make applications to come here.

 The Home Office will let you know in advance when these measures will end.
 After that date, employers should follow the checking process set out in right to work checks: an employer’s guide.

-Employers will be asked to carry out retrospective checks on existing employees who:
+Employers were not asked to carry out retrospective checks on existing employees who had a COVID-19 adjusted check between 30 March 2020 and 16 May 2021 (inclusive).

-The Home Office will not take any enforcement action against employers if they carried out the adjusted check set out in this guidance, or a check via the Home Office, and follow this up with the retrospective check.
+The Home Office will not take any enforcement action against employers if they carried out the adjusted check set out in this guidance, or a check via the Home Office.
+Having carried out a check-in line with this guidance will provide a defence against the civil penalty.

 Get in touch for further support and advice